sunscorched/sunscorched.github.io/_posts/2023-10-15-3bodyproblem.md

 Poincaré showed that an additional conserved quantity would have to be constant along this complicated set which accumulates at $p$.
 Analytic functions have the property that if they're constant on a sequence of points accumulating somewhere, then the whole function is in fact, constant.

-### Rings of Saturn
+## Rings of Saturn

 To conclude, I'll like to discuss another example where these ideas of stable and unstable manifolds show up in astrophysics.
 The Wikipedia [article](https://en.wikipedia.org/wiki/Stable_manifold) on stable manifolds gives the rings of Saturn as an example.
 To paraphrase it, the gravitational tidal forces coming from Saturn are such that they flatten the debris into the equatorial plane (so contraction in one direction) even as they stretch it out in the radial direction (expanding).
 So mathematically, this is what a matrix of $SL(2,\mathbb{R})$ does since it has eigenvalues $\lambda,\lambda^{-1}$ and so long as their norm isn't 1, we'll have the contraction and expansion behavior.

 Moreover, if there are any perturbations that push particles in the rings above or below the equatorial plane, the particle will actually feel a restoring force, pushing it back into the plane.
+Thus, it's not possible for a planet such as the one in the Disney movie "Treasure Planet" to have multiple rings in different equitorial planes, at least not stably over the long term.
 On the other hand, similar to the chaos of the planar three bodies discussed above, if one were to track the movement of particles, it would also be chaotic.